 Frances Rogers was one of the twenty children of Sir John Rogers of Bryanston, Dorset (1498- July 22, 1565) and Katherine Weston (1501-1580).
 Her claim to fame lies in having five husbands.
 The first was John Willoughby of Silton, Dorset.
 On online genealogy says they married c.
 1548 and had two children, William and Francis, but others say she wasn’t born until 1546.
 This later date seems more likely, as it was after May 1571 before she married her second husband, John Hyett of Wimborne Minster, Dorset (d. by 1574).
 Her third husband was Matthew Ewens of Middle Temple, London (c.1548-May 23, 1598).
 They may have had a daughter.
 She was sole executor of his will.
 Her fourth husband was F. Kellaway of Rockborue (Rockborne?) and her fifth was Sir Thomas Smyth of Gloucester.

-Honora Rogers was the daughter of Sir Richard Rogers of Bryanston, Dorset (d.1605) and Cecilia Luttrell (d.1566).
-She and her brother, Andrew, spent the summer of 1581 at Hanworth with Edward and Thomas Seymour.
-Edward (September 21, 1561-July 21, 1612), who was Lord Beauchamp and heir to the earl of Hertford, courted Honora and by the end of the summer had given her a ring.
+Honora Rogers was the daughter of Sir Richard Rogers of Bryanston, Dorset (c.1527-1605) and Cecilia Luttrell (d.1566).
+She and her brother, Andrew (who had married Lady Mary Seymour, sister to the earl of Hertford c.1575), spent the summer of 1581 at Hanworth with Edward and Thomas Seymour, Hertford’s sons.
+Edward (September 21, 1561-July 21, 1612), who was Lord Beauchamp and heir to the earl, courted Honora and by the end of the summer had given her a ring.
 According to the account in Charlotte Merton's The Women who served Queen Mary and Queen Elizabeth, Beauchamp called Honora his wife and "knew her in the orchard."
 When the elderly Anne Stanhope, duchess of Somerset, in whose care they were, was ill, Honora "stole the keys from under the chambermaid's bedhead and stole sweetmeats."
-The young people were nominally supervised by "two old hags," Elizabeth Moninges and her sister, Tomasine Audley.
-Hertford, who took a dislike to Honora (he called her "Onus Blous" in his letters), discounted the "marriage" of the young people and they were kept apart for the next four years.
-Mary Seymour, Lady Rogers, one of Hertford's sisters and Honora's aunt by marriage, argued in their favor and, eventually, they were allowed to be together.
+The young people were nominally supervised by "two old hags," Elizabeth Moninges and her sister, Thomasine Audley.
+Hertford took a dislike to Honora (he called her "Onus Blous" in his letters).
+According to the entry for her father in the History of Parliament, Hertford sent George Ludlow to discuss the situation with the Rogers family.
+Ludlow called Honora "a baggage” and Sir Richard Rogers "a fool” and insisted that Beauchamp had intended to have "but a night’s lodging with her."
+Since Hertford refused to acknowledge the marriage, the young people were kept apart for the next four years, although Lady Mary Seymour argued in their favor.
+Eventually, they were allowed to be together.
 Their children were Edward (1587-1618), William (d.1660), Francis (d.1664), Honora (d.1620), Anne, and Mary.

 see JANE WINTER